cloudguy-it/quarkus-demo-app/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+Use this section to tell people abosut which versions of your project are currently being supported with security updates.

 | Vulnerability ID | Package Name                                | Installed Version | Fixed Version              | Title                                                                                                  | Severity |